ajoberstar/gradle-jacoco/README.md

 ## Default Behavior

-When the plugin is applied, it will add an extension to the project providing options for configuraing the version of Jacoco to use, as well as apply the Jacoco agent to tasks.
+When the plugin is applied, it will add an extension to the project providing options for configuring the version of Jacoco to use, as well as applying the Jacoco agent to tasks.

 By default, all `Test` tasks will have Jacoco support turned on.

 If you use the `sonar` plugin, the `jacoco` plugin will automatically set the unit test and integration test report paths for the project.
-It will assume that unit test data should come from the `test` task and that integration test data, if any, will come from the `intTest` or `integTest` task.
+It will assume that unit test data should come from the `test` task and that integration test data, if any, will come from an `intTest` or `integTest` task.

 Any tasks that have Jacoco applied will have their own extension that allows